Tuning for Efficient Inferencing with vLLM on MI300X

 pip install 'https://github.com/bitsandbytes-foundation/bitsandbytes/releases/download/continuous-release_multi-backend-refactor/bitsandbytes-0.44.1.dev0-py3-none-manylinux_2_24_x86_64.whl'

-At the end, you can run python vllm/collect_env.py
+At the end, you can run python vllm/collect_env.py and you should see something like:

 ...